littlebizzy/force-https/readme.md

 ### Our Philosophy

-> "Decisions, not options." — WordPress.org (originally)
+> "Decisions, not options." — WordPress.org

 > "Everything should be made as simple as possible, but not simpler." — Albert Einstein, et al